Frequently Asked Questions

 Our rust inhibiting solutions are easily washed off with water and most (if not all) pre-paint wash cycles can remove the solution without problems.

 Feel free to click on our Request a Quote link and a member of our office staff will call or email you.
 To provide a quote, we need to know the dimensions of your part, the quantity, metal type, frequency for services and desired turnaround time.

 We can handle almost any variety of large and small parts and quantities.
 Some customers come to us with a few parts for their personal car restoration projects while others send us several truckloads of parts every week for cleaning.
 Also, we have our own fleet of trucks and drivers for providing transportation services to our customers.

 The dimensions of our two burn-off ovens range from 20′ to 30′ in length and our chemical immersion tanks range from 6′ to 12′ in length.
 We have three pressure washer stations and one vapor blasting/dustless blasting station.

 We typically finish projects in a week, but for bigger projects, we work with our customers to establish a time table that works for all parties.
 For an extra fee, we can complete projects in one or two business days.

 What are the benefits of using the Chemical Immersion process for paint stripping and coating removal?

 Chemical immersion is an environmentally safe process and an efficient way to strip the coating from finished goods, and is the recommended paint stripping method for both ferrous and non-ferrous parts.
 It is proven to remove organics from metals such as aluminum, aluminum wheels, stainless steel and thin gauged steel.
 It easily removes difficult coatings (E-coat, Military paints, Epoxies, etc.).
-The chemical immersion process leaves a clean surface with NO ash residue, etching or tarnishing of polished aluminum or brass surfaces, and there is less stress on the substrate which allows for better coating ability than other methods.
+Chemical immersion low temperature processes are better for the surface of non-ferrous metals.